Optimal Conditional Inference in Adaptive Experiments: Problem setup

-Moreover, $\eta'X_T$ is unbiased for $\eta'\mu$ even conditional on $T,$ $\Pi_{1:T}$, and $\eta$
+Moreover, $\eta'X_T$ is unbiased for $\eta'\mu$ even conditional on $T,$ $\Pi_{1:T}$, and $\eta$: $\E[\eta'X_T \mid T,\Pi_{1:T},\eta]=\eta'\mu.$

-The first question we consider is whether we can construct a confidence set $C_{\eta}$ that improves on last-batch-only inference while maintaining the same flexibility.
-If $\eta$ can be an arbitrary function $\eta(\cdot)$ of the history $X_{1:T-1}$ and we wish to maintain inferential validity conditional on the stopping time, assignment probability, and target parameter then the answer turns out to be no. \begin{restatable}{lemma}{lemmaimprovability}
+Can we construct a confidence set $C_{\eta}$ that improves on last-batch-only inference while maintaining the same flexibility?
+Specifically, if we would like confidence sets $C_\eta(\alpha)$ that maintain validity \emph{conditional} on the experimental design (stopping time, assignment probability, and target parameter) Can we do better than last-batch-only?
+The answer turns out to be \emph{no}, if $\eta$ can be an arbitrary function $\eta(\cdot)$ of the history $X_{1:T-1}$. \begin{restatable}{lemma}{lemmaimprovability}

 Suppose \eqref{eq:conditional_requirement} holds for all measurable $\eta(\cdot)$, then for all fixed $\eta \in \R^K$ \end{restatable}